-Disabling Protect protection in Yandex.Browser.
-How to remove Yandex Defender from your computer: step by step instructions Protecting browser settings
+Disabling Protect protection in Yandex Browser.
+How to remove Yandex Defender from your computer: step-by-step instructions Protecting your browser settings

 Browser protection.
-Browser manager.
+Browser Manager.

 You can download Browser Manager from this link.

-Clicking on it will open this window.
+Clicking on it will open a window like this.

 Translation: Alexander Ryabov